justinfx/justinfx.com/content/blog/sublimetext_clang.md

 I don't do much debugging or building from within my editor (I am primarily an Editor+Terminal kind of developer), so I didn't go as far as to investigate Sublime options for debugging.
 But with a pretty minimal amount of configuration, I have a pretty lightweight and capable editor for working on C++ projects.
 And it is the same editor I use for working on Python and Go projects.

+Got any other recommendations for making SublimeText an even more capable solution for C++ projects?
+Let me know!